Home » Tips » Page 2

 Becoming Best Friends for Life

 How did we go from having a really bad marriage for twenty years to a marriage that has become everything we had hoped for?
-Well first of all, it took God’s grace, some counseling, and a lot of work.
-But along the way we discovered something very powerful, something we had lost through all of the fighting and communication breakdowns, we discovered how to be friends again.
+Well, first of all, it took God’s grace, some counseling, and a lot of work.
+But along the way we discovered something very powerful, something we had lost through all of the fighting and communication breakdowns.
+We discovered how to be friends again.
 And the truth is we discovered how to be friends in a way we had never been before.

 A funny thing happened along the way as we were making plans to split up for the last time.
 It was the night before Thanksgiving when we had our last big argument that ended with “we will just get a divorce.”
-But by the next day as we worked on the details of what we would do, we made a plan to wait until after Christmas and our son’s birthday in late December.
+But by the next day, as we worked on the details of what we would do, we made a plan to wait until after Christmas and our son’s birthday in late December.
 It was then that we started behaving like mature adults.
 We were both hurting and we were sad, but we started to cherish our last remaining days together.

 Read more